How to Clear Clogged Drains

 - Examine the drainpipes for poor slope (less than 1/4 in. per foot), too many turns or long horizontal runs.
 Most drainpipes are inaccessible in walls and under floors, but if you have a basement or crawlspace, you can check some of them.

 - For clogs located deeper in the system, you may need a heavier-duty snake.
 Or you may need to call in a licensed plumber.
+Don’t forget to check out these tips for preventing clogged drains.

 Required Tools for this Project